klamberth27/TeamsInventory/README.md

 - Ensure the `Users.csv` file is in the correct format and located in the same directory as the script.
 - Ensure you have the necessary permissions to install modules and connect to Microsoft Teams.
-- Check for any typos or syntax errors in the script if you encounter issues.

 ## Additional Notes